voxeltycoon/docs/docs/guides/basics/how-to-publish-your-mod.md

 # How to publish your mod

+!!! warning "Obsolete"
+    This guide is for versions prior `0.85`.
+New guide is coming soon.

 ## Introduction

 This step-by-step guide is intended for mod creators who want to feature their creations on the in-game Mod Gallery.
 Like this: